toralf/torutils/README.md

 #### Details

 Generic rules for local network, ICMP, ssh and local user services (if defined) are applied.
-Then these rules are applied (in this order) for a connection attempt from an ip to the local ORPort:
+Then these rules are applied (in this order) for connection attempts from an ip to the local ORPort:

 1. trust ip of Tor authorities and snowflake
-1. allow up to 8 connections from the same ip if the ip is known to host >1 relays
+2. allow up to 8 connections from the same ip if the ip is known to hosts >1 relays
-1. block ip for 1 day if the rate is > 6/min
+3. block ip for 1 day if the rate of connection attempts is > 6/min in the last 2 minutes¹
-1. drop if there are already 2 established connections from the same ip¹
+4. drop if there are already 2 established connections from the same ip²
-1. rate limit new connection attempts at 0.5/minute
+5. rate limit new connection attempts to 1 within 2 minutes
-1. accept it
+6. accept it

-¹ This connection limit sounds rigid.
+¹ Even connection attempts from relays will then be blocked ² This connection limit sounds rigid.
-But how likely do more than the given number of Tor clients at the same ip address do connect to the same guard at the same time?
+But how likely is it that more than 2 Tor clients from the same ip address do connect to the same guard at the same time?
+And Tor relays are unlikely run Tor clients too, right?

 ### Installation

 The instructions belongs to the IPv4 variant.
-If the parsing of the Tor config (line [181](./ipv4-rules.sh#L181)) and or SSH (line [19](./ipv4-rules.sh#L19)) doesn't work for you then:
+If the parsing of the Tor config (line [182](./ipv4-rules.sh#L182)) and or SSH (line [19](./ipv4-rules.sh#L19)) doesn't work for you then:

 1. define the local running relay(s) at the command line after the keyword `start`, e.g.: